tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Every product seems to elicit its own unique sections on the overview, but these sections will give you a good starting point.

+{: .principle}
+Recognize that you typically only acquire the full knowledge to write the overview after you've written all the other documentation.
+To avoid last-minute efforts, keep running notes on an overview draft that you keep adding to as you work through the other documentation.

 ## Cause 3: Agile's co-development influence

 Another cause is agile's co-development influence with products.
 Agile software development prescribes close interactions with users as software teams develop and build out the product.
 When users are so intimately involved in product development, essentially co-collaborators with each iteration, they don't need the higher level overview, story, and purpose of the product.
 They need only the technical details for implementing it.